Week 14

 Serial Monitor showing the IP address assigned to the ESP32 after connecting to WiFi.
 This IP is entered in the dashboard to start the live feed.

-Live data on iPhone
+Live data on external device

 The dashboard open on iPhone Safari, connected to the ESP32.
 The metric cards and orientation bars update every second as the sensor moves.